Chhay-Lyhour/Readian-backend/README.md

 ### FAQ

-**Q: How do I test Stripe payments locally?**
-A: Use Stripe CLI to forward webhooks and test card `4242 4242 4242 4242`.

-**Q: Can I use a different payment provider?**
-A: Yes, but you'll need to implement the payment service yourself.
-Stripe is recommended for its ease of use.

 **Q: Is there a rate limit on the API?**
 A: Yes, 100 requests per 15 minutes per IP address.